|

 originally

-a nickname for something "round
+a byname for someone or something "round

 and lumpy."